isaqb-org/glossary/manuscript/2-terms-D-L.md

 A fitness function is derived from manual evaluations and automated tests and shows to which extent architectural or quality requirements are met.

+{#term-function-signature}
+### Function Signature
+(Synonym: type or method signature) defines input and output of functions or methods.

+A signature can include:

+* parameters and their types
+* return value and type
+* exception thrown or errors raised

 {#term-functional-appropriateness-quality-attribute}
 ### Functional Appropriateness Quality Attribute
 Degree to which the functions facilitate the accomplishment of specified tasks and objectives.